jwtk/njwt/README.md

 While the claims are completely up to you, we do recommend setting the "Subject" and "Audience" fields.

+JWTs commonly contain the `iat` and `exp` claims, which declare the time the token was issued and when it expires.
+Our library will create these for you, with a default expiration of 1 hour.

 ````javascript
 var uuid = require('uuid');
 var nJwt = require('nJwt');